 As such, Tadashi offers him to enroll at the San Fransokyo Institute of Technology.
-That way, Hiro can hone his inventing skills and still be along his brother.
+That way, Hiro can hone his inventing skills and still be alongside his brother.
 As the young lad develops a sudden interest in the idea, Aunt Cass is shocked when she gets informed of the proposition.
 Tadashi tells her that this will help Hiro socialize and even hone his skills since he’s more that interesting in seeing the world that his brother will create.
 Sometime after enrollment, Hiro is walking down the hall when he sees Tadashi showing Wasabi, Honey, Fred and GoGo an invention that’ll explain whatever its user is presently thinking.
 He proceeds to demonstrate by placing the device onto GoGo’s head as it states her thought about eating a steak.
 Tadashi then notices his brother and offers him to join, but Hiro doesn’t take much interest in meeting them and proceeds to walk on by.
-From there, the flashback ends on his narration with him stating that he only thought what Tadashi was trying to do but he finally understands after everything he’s been through alongside Baymax.
+From there, the flashback ends on his narration with him stating that he only thought what Tadashi was trying to do, but he finally understands after everything he’s been through alongside Baymax.

 Back on the battlefield, Hiro and Baymax’s attack plan comes to fruition as their shot actually lured the lightning bolt towards the portal in order to fully-charge it.
 Callaghan is stunned by this revelation as Hiro explains that this is a two-for-one rescue mission.
 He’s going to help the misguided doctor save Abigail in addition to his brother.
 As such, Hiro and Baymax fly right into the portal to begin their perilous trek.

 After arriving in the limbo-esque dimension, they fly around the rubble before coming across a familiar pod.
 They look inside to see that Abigail is still alive and is in suspended animation before Hiro orders his robotic comrade to scan for his older brother.
 Unfortunately, Baymax is not able to detect Tadashi at all.
 After Hiro realizes that his brother is possibly in another dimension, they hear some noise as they find out that the portal is losing energy and will close soon.